navigateconsulting/virtual-assistant/Readme.md

 ### Using Rasa

 We use rasa 1.3 as a ML framework to train and deploy virtual assistant.
-We would keep updating the code base to support latest versions of rasa.
+We would keep updating the code base to support latest versions of Rasa.

-We intent to support all features provided by rasa framework, in case you find any feature missing please report to us.
+We intent to support all features provided by Rasa framework, in case you find any feature missing please report to us.

 ### Documentation